pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 ### Using NPM and Webpack alongside Rails

-I like to keep my front-end and back-end assets separate and in an ideal world, all my Rails related assets would be Ruby Gems and all the front-end assets will be Node Modules installed by NPM.
-This is however not always achievable.

-I have found Webpack and Rails to be an excellent combination which allows for all the front end assets to be installed via NPM which then play very nicely with Webpack which will co-exist happily with Sprockets.
+Ruby libraries are distributed as gems, and are managed in your Rails app using the Gemfile and bundler.

+In the Javascript world things are still evolving but I have the easiest way to manage Javascript libraries is using NPM (Node Package Manager) and Webpack.
 Pretty much every front end library is packaged with NPM these days so it is easy to get help and most things just work.

+Happily NPM, Webpack, Rails, and Reactrb can all play together very nicely.

 + [NPM](https://www.npmjs.com/)
 + [Webpack](https://www.npmjs.com/package/webpack)

-This tutorial requires that Ruby, Rails, NPM and Webpack are installed.
+This tutorial requires that Ruby, Rails, and NPM  are installed.
 Please see their websites for installation instructions.

 ### Technologies highlighted in this showcase app